You guys, you guys, you guys.

 In a medium size bowl combine the flour, sugar, unsweetened cocoa powder, baking soda, baking powder, cinnamon, allspice and salt.
 Set aside.

-In the bowl of a stand mixer (or use a hand held mixer) beat together the eggs, canola oil and vanilla until smooth.
+In the bowl of a stand mixer (or use a hand held mixer) beat together the eggs, canola oil, apple sauce, and vanilla until smooth.

 Slowly add the dry ingredients to the wet ingredients with the mixer on low until there are no longer any clumps of flour.
 Add the hot coffee and mix until combined.
 Batter should be pourable, but not super thin.